hjudgesac/joule_integration_sfsf_public/prepare_for_activation/prepare_for_activation.md

 ## 2. Determine SuccessFactors Data Center

 In order to validate whether SuccessFactors instance can be setup for Joule, you will need to find the correct data center for your SAP SuccessFactors instance.
-To learn move, visit [2089448 - SuccessFactors Data Center Name, Location, Production Login URL, Production Domain Name, External Mail Server Details and Outbound IP addresses](https://me.sap.com/notes/0002089448)
+To learn more, visit [2089448 - SuccessFactors Data Center Name, Location, Production Login URL, Production Domain Name, External Mail Server Details and Outbound IP addresses](https://me.sap.com/notes/0002089448)

 For example, DC68 data center tenants the screenshot shows the corresponding SuccessFactors tenant URLs.<br/>
 ![prepare_activation](1.jpg)